whaakman/azure-docs.nl-nl/includes/sql-database-tutorial-portal-create-firewall-connection-1.md

    ![notification](../articles/sql-database/media/sql-database-get-started-portal/notification.png)

-<a id="create-a-server-level-firewall-rule-using-the-azure-portal" class="xliff"></a>

-## Create a server-level firewall rule using the Azure portal
+## <a name="create-a-server-level-firewall-rule-using-the-azure-portal"></a>Create a server-level firewall rule using the Azure portal

 The SQL Database service creates a firewall at the server-level.
 Initially the firewall prevents external tools and applications from connecting to the server, or to any databases on the server.
 Connections are allowed after a firewall rule is created to open specific IP addresses.
 Follow these steps to create a [SQL Database server-level firewall rule](../articles/sql-database/sql-database-firewall-configure.md) for your client's IP address, and to enable external connectivity through the SQL Database firewall for your IP address only.